Sydney Swans: Premiership success: 1909–1945

 The club had early success and won three VFL premierships in 1909, 1918 and 1933.
+However, they were the subject of some off-field difficulties, and the late 1920s, the South Melbourne Districts Football Club donated 40 guineas to South Melbourne to stop them from folding.
+The Districts also often provided assistance payments to players when needed.

+In 1932, the red sash on the guernsey was replaced with a red "V".

 The club was at its most successful in the 1930s, when key recruits from both Victoria and interstate led to a string of appearances in the finals, including four successive grand final appearances from 1933 to 1936, albeit with only one premiership in 1933.
 The collection of players recruited from interstate in 1932/1933 became known as South Melbourne's "Foreign Legion".

 On grand final eve, 1935, as the Swans prepared to take on Collingwood, star full-forward Bob Pratt was clipped by a truck moments after stepping off a tram and subsequently missed the match for South.
 Ironically, the truck driver was a South Melbourne supporter.

 It was during this period that the team became known as the Swans.
 The nickname, which was suggested by a Herald and Weekly Times artist in 1933, was inspired by the number of Western Australians in the team (the black swan being the state emblem of Western Australia), and was formally adopted by the club before the following season 1934.
 The name stuck, in part due to the club's association with nearby Albert Park and Lake, also known for its swans (although there are no longer any non-native white swans and only black, indigenous swans in the lake).

 After several years with only limited success, South Melbourne next reached the grand final in 1945.
 The match, played against Carlton, was to become known colloquially as "the Bloodbath", due to the player brawl that overshadowed the match, with a total of 9 players being reported by the umpires.
 Carlton won the match by 28 points, and from then on, South Melbourne struggled for many years.